-Today I’m fortunate to present Greg Jolley author of Murder in a Very Small Town.
+Today I’m fortunate to present J.E.
+Reed author of Running with the Wolves.

 Question 1) What part of the world do you come from?